-XQuery is intended for labeling information extracted from multiple structured sources, such as XML documents, object repositories, and relational databases. oXygen offers help editing XQuery expression by the following means:
+XQuery is intended for labeling information extracted from multiple structured sources, such as XML documents, object repositories, and relational databases.

 The Content Completion Assistant is triggered by the CTRL+SPACE shortcut at any point in the expression.
 It shows the list of all the available XQuery functions and keywords.